dotnet/dotNext/README.md

 * Increased overall stability of the cluster
 * Fixed bug with incorrect calculation of the offset within partition file when using persistent WAL.
 The bug could prevent the node to start correctly with non-empty WAL
 * Added Reflection-free support of JSON log entries powered by JSON Source Generator from .NET
+* Introduced _Incremental_ log compaction mode to achieve the best performance when the snapshot is relatively small

 <a href="https://www.nuget.org/packages/dotnext.aspnetcore.cluster/4.2.0">DotNext.AspNetCore.Cluster 4.2.0</a>
 * Improved compatibility with IL trimming